billdueber/samplelines/README.md

 ~~~

 Either `-p` or `-1` is required.
 Filenames (or the special strings STDIN
-and STDERR) will be processed in the order to specify them.
+and STDERR) will be processed in the order you specify them.

 As a convenience, `samplelines` will automatically deal with gzipped files
 that end in `.gz`